Learning with Bounded Instance- and Label-dependent Label Noise: Problem Setup

-With label noise, we observe a sequence of pairs $(X_{i},\widetilde{Y}_{i})$ sampled i.i.d. according to $D_{\rho}$ and our goal is to construct a discriminant function $f$ : $\mathcal{X}\rightarrow\mathbb{R}$, such that the classifier $g(X)=sgn(f(X))$ is an accurate prediction of $Y$, where $sgn(\cdot)$ denotes the sign function.
-Some criteria are necessary to measure the performance of $f$ and $g$.
-In the first place, we define the \emph{0-1 risk} of $g$ as

-where $\mathbb{E}$ denotes expectation and its subscript indicates the random variables and the distribution w.r.t.\ which the expectation is taken, and $\mathbbm{1}[\cdot]$ denotes the indicator function.
-Then the Bayes optimal classifier under $D$ is defined as
+where $\mathbb{E}$ denotes expectation and its subscript indicates the random variables and the distribution w.r.t.\ which the expectation is taken, and $\mathds{1}[\cdot]$ denotes the indicator function.
+Then we can define the Bayes optimal classifier under $D$ as $ g_{D}^{*}=\mathop{\arg\min}_{g}R_{D}(g) $ and the Bayes risk $R_{D}^* = \mathop{\min}_{g}R_{D}(g)$.
 Since the distribution $D$ is unknown to us, we cannot directly compute $R_{D}(g)$.
-So we define the \emph{empirical 0-1 risk} to estimate the 0-1 risk:
+So we need the \emph{empirical 0-1 risk} and a sample $\{(\mathbf{x}_{i},{y}_{i})\}_{i=1}^n$ sampled i.i.d.\ from $D$ to estimate $R_{D}(g)$: NP-hardness of minimizing the 0-1 risk, which is neither convex nor smooth, forces us to adopt surrogate loss functions \citep{bartlett2006convexity,scott2012calibrated}.
+When the surrogate loss function $L(f(\mathbf{X}),Y)$ is used, we define the \emph{$L$-risk} of $f$ as